(Photo: John Mahoney)

 Award-winning author:

-Julian’s latest book tells the little-known story of Canada’s role in the American Civil War.
-The North Star: Canada and the Civil War Plots against Lincoln, published by Penguin Random House, was released in April 2023, it became an Amazon bestseller hailed as “a riveting and fascinating read” by the Seattle Book Review.
+His previous book tells the little-known story of Canada’s role in the American Civil War.
+The North Star: Canada and the Civil War Plots against Lincoln (2023) published by Penguin Random House, it became an Amazon Number One bestseller in Canada and the U.S. among books about the Civil War.
+It was hailed as “thought-provoking” and “powerful” by the Literary Review of Canada.

 He also wrote the award-winning national bestseller Until You Are Dead: The Wrongful Conviction of Steven Truscott about Canada's most famous murder trial, which led to an official re-opening a 40-year-old case.
 The best-selling book has been re-issued with an updated afterword in 2023.

 A recognized expert on the justice system and organized crime, Julian Sher has been widely interviewed on TV and radio.
-He co-authored two books on outlaw motorcycle gangs, The Road to Hell and Angels of Death: Inside the Biker's Global Crime Empire, which was called "a devastating indictment of the gangs' drug-running and racketeering across three continents" and has been translated into several languages and sold in seven countries.
+He co-authored two books on outlaw motorcycle gangs, The Road to Hell (2003) and Angels of Death: Inside the Biker's Global Crime Empire (2006) which was called "a devastating indictment of the gangs' drug-running and racketeering across three continents."

-His first book was White Hoods: Canada's Ku Klux Klan, an expose of racism in Canada which is still cited as the main source of the subject in the encyclopedias.
+His first book was White Hoods: Canada's Ku Klux Klan, (1983)an expose of racism in Canada which is still cited as the main source of the subject in the encyclopedias.

 ___________________________